nlesc-nano/CAT/docs/4_optional.rst

         :Parameter:     * **Type** - :class:`bool`, :class:`str` or :class:`tuple` [:class:`str`]
                         * **Default value** - ``("core", "ligand", "qd")``

-        Export the optimized structures to the database of results.
+        Export results to the database.

         Previous results will **not** be overwritten unless :attr:`optional.database.overwrite` = ``True``.
 If one wants more control then the boolean can be substituted for a list of strings (*i.e.* ``"core"``,